A guide to private renting in the UK: tenants’ rights in 2024

 What’s in the area?

-Whether or not you have a car, it’s still good to know the walkability of the area.
+It’s important to know the location of the property, as local amenities, transport options, and walkability can significantly affect your renting experience.
 How far is it from the local shops or larger supermarkets?
 Is there a school in walking distance?
 What transport options are available?
 These are especially helpful questions if you’re brand new to the area.

 Things to check